Things to Do in Palermo in March

 What's happening during your visit

 March 19th transforms Palermo's old neighborhoods with massive bonfires and tables of traditional zeppole pastries.
 Locals set up makeshift altars to St. Joseph in garages and courtyards, and the smell of fried dough and honey fills the air around Via dei Benedettini.
-The celebrations start at sunset and run past midnight—follow the sound of traditional tarantella music.
+The celebrations start at sunset and run past midnight, follow the sound of traditional tarantella music.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid